lennym/js-assessment/README.md

+These are my answers to @rmurphey's js-assessment.
+I don't claim they're perfect, or even good, but the tests pass so what the hell ;-)

+I cheated on one.

 # A test-driven JS assessment

 This repo includes a set of tests that can be used to assess the skills of